The Event Stakeholder Gap: Why Attendee Experience Alone Does Not Prove Event Value

 That creates a challenge for future growth.

-Because events that do not create visible stakeholder value are harder to renew, harder to improve, and harder to defend.
+Events that do not create visible stakeholder value are harder to renew, harder to improve, and harder to defend.

 The strongest events do more than deliver a good day for attendees.